 Now the medical community is investigating benefits of these drugs that go beyond improving an athlete’s performance on the field.
 Specifically, physicians are recognizing the benefits of psilocybin and/or cannabis for treating or preventing some of the detrimental effects of athletic competition– such as head trauma or concussions.

 Recently, some physicians, including Dr. Lester Grinspoon, professor emeritus of psychiatry at Harvard Medical School have asserted that natural substances like cannabis and “magic mushrooms” could provide benefits for treating and preventing brain injuries associated with head trauma, e.g., concussions.

 As a neuroprotectant, cannabis is exceptionally effective in treating many of the lingering symptoms of a brain injury.
 Cannabis is far more effective than conventional pharmaceuticals.
-In fact, there are no approved pharmaceutical drugs for concussion.
+In fact, there are no approved pharmaceutical drugs for concussions.

-The data are so compelling on the use of cannabis for brain injury that Dr. Grinspoon urged the NFL to drop its urine testing program for cannabis so that players could seek its therapeutic effects.
+The data are so compelling on the use of cannabis for brain injury that Dr. Grinspoon urged the NFL to drop its urine testing program for cannabis so that players could seek its therapeutic effects.1

 A Future for Cannabis and Psychedelics?